tri-bao/painless-gridbag/README.md

-# A small utility that removes the painfulness when working with Swing's grid bag layout using fluent API. #
+# A small utility that removes the painfulness when working with Swing's GridBagLayout using fluent API. #

 Have you ever felt [totally gridbag](http://madbean.com/anim/totallygridbag/)?
 Lets see how the life changes with this utility: Your layout code is now like following